Existing customer? Login

 The hub and spoke model is a distribution network that unsurprisingly resembles a bicycle wheel.
 The hub sits in the middle and allows each of the spokes to move in one direction of delivery and meet at a central location.

-The model is commonly used across Australia and the world in transportation networks, for example in big grocery chains: food and consumer goods from various locations are loaded into a single truck and then transported to one store together for last mile delivery.
+The model is commonly used across Australia and the rest of the world.
+For example in big grocery chains: food and consumer goods from various locations are loaded into a single truck and then transported to one store together for last mile delivery.

 What transport carriers use hub and spoke distribution?